zeroc-ice/ice-builder-eclipse/README.md

 file, which can be advantageous.

-`Build Automatically` allows you to choose whether Slice files should be rebuilt automatically as the are updated; it is generally recommended to disable this option for larger projects.
+`Build Automatically` allows you to choose whether Slice files should be rebuilt automatically as they are updated; it is generally recommended to disable this option for larger projects.

 ### Activating the Plug-in for a Project